Croydon: Heavy Rail

 Croydon is served by East Croydon, South Croydon and West Croydon railway stations.
 East Croydon and South Croydon are served by Govia Thameslink Railway, operating under the Southern and Thameslink brands via the Brighton Main Line.
-West Croydon is served by London Overground and Southern services.
+West Croydon is served by London Overground's Windrush line, as its most southern terminus and Southern services.
 The largest and busiest of the three stations is East Croydon, although West Croydon is located closer to Croydon's main shopping district.

 Light Rail

 The Tramlink tram system opened in 2000; Croydon is its hub.
 Its network consists of two main lines, from Elmers End or Beckenham to Wimbledon, and from New Addington to West Croydon, with all trams running via a loop in central Croydon.
 It is the only tram system in Greater London.
 It serves Mitcham, Woodside, Addiscombe and the Purley Way retail and industrial area.

 The system was previously known as the "Croydon Tramlink", having been established under the Croydon Tramlink Act 1994.